bsherin/tactic/docs/Uploading-Data.rst

 within the collection.
 If an xlsx file with multiple sheets is selected, each sheet is treated with as a separate document.
 It’s okay to mix and match file types.

-After choosing the files, you’ll be prompted for a name for your new collection.
-You'll also have the option to specify that you want the file to be imported as a freeform document, rather than a table.
-After you click upload, the name of your new collection should appear in the list below.

 Tactic will try to make its best guess as to the encoding of the file.
 If it runs into any decoding problems, it will let you know.